mrblonde91/Refactoring-In-Action/README.md

                 new OptionConverter());
         }

+#### Learning curve and adoption
+A different mindset needs to be applied to F#.
+It is possible to write F# in a way that is almost like C#.
+Eg our earlier filter function for books could easily be written like the below.
+There is nothing hugely wrong with it however it's automatically more complex to test as the individuals pieces are combined and it loses that clear aspect of piping one result to the next, instead we are falling back on variables and it is not unusual to reference the wrong one in code, the larger the function gets.
+On top of that, it is entirely unnecessary to explicitly state that we are returning `bookCollection`.

+    let mutable bookCollection = []

+    let findBookByGenreAndAuthor(books:  List<BookV2>) (author:string) (genre:GenreV2): List<BookV2> =
+        let filteredAuthors = List.filter(fun x -> x.Author.Equals(author)) books
+        bookCollection <- List.filter(fun x -> List.contains(genre) x.Genre) filteredAuthors
+        bookCollection

+However the most insulting part of this code is impurity.
+This is a somewhat stupid example but we have enabled the mutation of the `bookCollection`.
+The back pipe `<-` has been utilised to mutate it.
+However we have made the function `impure` and have potentially introduced impurity into other functions that rely on that collection.
+In the original version, the result of the function was always predictable, however the out of scope `bookCollection` has introduced potential side effects.

+A lot of issues such as the above are common sense issues and can easily be avoided by not enabling things like mutation. `Purity` is a key concept to functional programming in general, if a function receives the same argument, the result should always be predictable.
+Some parts of moving one's thought process from object oriented to functional concepts is a hurdle.
+It is possible to write F# like C# however much of time things like for loops or if-else conditions are simply unnecessary.

+So initially, refactoring existing code over to F# will be slower for those transitioning from object oriented design.

 ## Conclusion
 This article has only really touched upon issues and approaches towards refactoring C# to F#.
 However it should hopefully give an idea of the immense benefits that F# offers to existing dotnet projects.
-Everything from linq to C# 9.0's records borrow heavily from functional programming in general so the huge benefit that F# offers is you are also able to offer such functionality as immutability to legacy projects that don't necessarily support C# 9.0.
+Everything from LINQ to C# 9.0's records borrow heavily from functional programming in general so the huge benefit that F# offers is you are also able to offer such functionality as immutability to legacy projects that don't necessarily support C# 9.0.

 Interoperability can admittedly be unpredictable at times.
 Eg the immutability issue with CliMutable.
 However as demonstrated, it is reasonably straight forward to achieve it with some experimentation.
 With immutability, we gain  the advntage of pure code.
 Unexpected side effects such as our end results varying are bypassed.
 Plus it's incredibly concise and can easily be integrated into existing C# code.
+The biggest hurdle is transitioning from object oriented thinking to functional.